perses/perses/docs/user-guides/dashboard-as-code.md

 #### 2. Retrieve the CUE sources from Perses

-Ideally we should rely on a native dependency management here, but since it's not yet available for CUE as already mentionned, we provide in the meantime a dedicated CLI command in order to add the CUE sources from Perses as external dependencies to your repo:
+Ideally we should rely on a native dependency management here, but since it's not yet available for CUE as already mentionned, we provide in the meantime a dedicated CLI command `dac setup` in order to add the CUE sources from Perses as external dependencies to your repo:

 ```
 percli dac setup --version 0.42.1